We stand with Ukraine to help keep people safe. Join us

 Preventive measures can be helpful in some cases, but they don’t guarantee complete Android phishing protection.
 Some malware can’t be identified and removed manually.
 What do you do then?

 Android phishing attacks can be a real problem, especially if not treated promptly.
 You can try dealing with it manually by blocking pop-ups from Chrome or other apps and deleting shady applications.
 But even these steps won’t guarantee complete protection.
-If you want to surf the internet worry-free and avoid threats, install an antivirus app like Clario and forget about the hassle of dealing with Android malware.
+If you want to surf the internet worry-free and avoid threats, install Clario Anti Spy and forget about the hassle of dealing with Android spyware.